Governors scramble to speed vaccine effort after slow start

 In California, where just 1% of the population has been vaccinated, Gov. Gavin Newsom said he wants to give providers the flexibility to dispense shots to people not on the priority list if doses are in danger of going to waste.
 He also wants to expand the pool of professionals dispensing shots.

-State and local officials are moving to expand availability of the vaccine to other groups.
-In Louisiana, people 70 and older are newly eligible this week under state guidelines.
-Oklahoma’s most populous county will begin providing vaccinations to residents 65 and above on Thursday.
+The delays prompted New York City Mayor Bill de Blasio to call for eligibility to be expanded, and on Wednesday he announced a plan to provide shots to 10,000 of the city’s police officers by Sunday.

-New York Mayor Bill de Blasio said it is time to broaden eligibility to include people over 75 and essential workers such as police officers and firefighters to get things moving.
+But Cuomo immediately shot down that idea, saying, “We need to get the health care population done first because they are the front line.”

-“Give them the freedom to vaccinate and they will vaccinate thousands, then tens of thousands, then hundreds of thousands, then millions,” de Blasio said.
-“What they don’t need is to be shamed.
-What they don’t need is more bureaucracy.
-What they don’t need is a threat of fines.”
+Alaska, meanwhile, announced it is opening the next phase of vaccinations to people 65 and older next week.
+In Louisiana, people 70 and older are newly eligible this week.
+And Oklahoma’s most populous county will begin providing vaccinations to residents 65 and above on Thursday.

 (Copyright (c) 2020 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)